 Then in 2010 I heard about The Arvigo Technique of Maya Abdominal Therapy, taught in a one week intensive training program for Registered Massage Therapists in New Hampshire.
 Maybe this treatment to my massage therapy toolkit could address the missing pieces of my belly puzzling.

-Founded by Dr. Rosita Arvigo, DN, the Arvigo Institute teaches a series of gentle, non-invasive, visceral massage techniques that focus on the abdominal, back and hip areas of the body, useful for both men and women – finally, belly care for all!
+Founded by Dr. Rosita Arvigo, DN, the Arvigo Institute teaches a series of gentle, non-invasive, visceral massage techniques that focus on the abdominal, back and hip areas of the Healthy Body, useful for both men and women – finally, belly care for all!
 The techniques are based on repetition of light touch, not increasing physical pressure.

 Once certified, I began exploring this new therapy with clients, adapting the techniques to meet the unique needs of each individual.
 Over time, the more treatment is received, the more their bodies had a chance to release the physical tension in the muscles and tissues surrounding the abdominal cavity and its’ internal organs, allowing them to function freely and maintain optimal health from within.

-In addition, this training is based on the understanding that each person’s ability to know and lovingly support themselves is the foundation to true health, in mind, body and energy.
+In addition, this training is based on the understanding that each person’s ability to know and lovingly support themselves is the foundation to true health, in mind, Healthy Body and energy.
 My services include supporting clients to sense/feel and understand their own experiences as they undergo treatments – each person becomes their own expert and advocate.

 These co-created sessions in turn allow me to continue to adjust treatments according to in-the-moment needs.
 For clients who are interested (the keeners!)
-I can also offer take home self-care tools that they can use in between treatments – what a positive way to get to know the language of your own body!
+I can also offer take home self-care tools that they can use in between treatments – what a positive way to get to know the language of your own Healthy Body!

 Maya Abdominal Therapy also compliments many other forms of alternative health care practices.
 I offer clients the option of working in cooperation with a Clinical Herbalist, as well as Chiropractors, Physiotherapists, Naturopathic Doctors and/or other health care professionals they are already seeing.
 This creates a circle of holistic care on each person’s behalf, including guidance on lifestyle, exercise and diet.